HambatEverett/WovenScript/README.md

 Its also to show people how easy it is to make a language.
 If you know python, I *HIGHLY* suggest you try to edit **WovenScript** to make it more personalized.

-To install, go to the releases tab and open the zip file of the latest release (Or the preferred one you want to use), then run `python3 where/file/is/main.py` (if you dont have python3, install it)
+To install, go to the releases tab and open the zip file of the latest release (Or the preferred one you want to use), then run `python3 main.py` in your terminal.
+Youll have to find the directory it is inside with your file manager (e.g. finder or file explorer) and use `cd` to navigate to it: `cd ~/Downloads/`

+if you dont have python3, install it at [their website](https://www.python.org/downloads/))